Drug Abuse Resistance Education

-Drug Abuse Resistance Education, or D.A.R.E, is an education program that seeks to prevent use of controlled drugs, membership in gangs, and violent behavior.
-It was founded in Los Angeles in 1983 as a joint initiative of then-LAPD chief Daryl Gates and the Los Angeles Unified School District as a demand-side drug control strategy of the American War on Drugs.
-The program's mascot is Daren the Lion.
+Drug Abuse Resistance Education, or D.A.R.E., is an education program aimed to prevent the misuse of controlled drugs, membership in gangs, and violent behavior.
+It was founded in Los Angeles in 1983 under the direction LAPD chief Daryl Gates.
+Its goal was to reduce the demand for illicit drugs as part of the broader American war on drugs.